dasjar/EdgeAttNet/README.md

-# EdgeAttNet — Solar Filament Segmentation with Edge Guided Multihead Self Attention
+# EdgeAttNet: Towards Barb-Aware Filament Segmentation

 Note: This *README* file is for demonstration purposes.
-For details of the model, please refer to our paper (link coming soon).
+For details of the model, please refer to our [paper on arXiv](https://arxiv.org/abs/2509.02964).
 All code files are licensed under the MIT license (see `LICENSE`).

 ---